 The signs are still set for growth in the organic and printed electronics industry.
 This is the clear message to result from the latest business climate survey conducted by the OE-A (Organic and Printed Electronics Association).
-80% of survey participants expect the industry to continue its positive development in the coming year.
-The results of the survey, carried out for the seventh time, were presented by OE-A Chair Dr Jeremy Burroughes to the international press at LOPEC 2017 – the leading international trade fair and conference for organic and printed electronics – in Munich, Germany by newly elected OE-A chair Stan Farnsworth.
+73 percent of the survey participants expect the industry to continue its positive development in the coming year.
+The results of the survey, carried out for the ninth time, were presented to the international press at LOPEC 2019 – the international trade fair and conference – in Munich, Germany by newly elected OE-A chair Stan Farnsworth.

 The members of the OE-A (Organic and Printed Electronics Association) appointed Stan Farnsworth, NovaCentrix, as the new chairman of the board of directors, during the annual general assembly in Munich, Germany.
 Dr Xioalin Yan, Guangdong JUHUA Printing, is confirmed as vice chairman for Asia.
 Dr Alain Schumacher, IEE, and Richard Ellinger, American Semiconductor, are elected in their positions as Vice Chairman Europe and North America respectively.

 Participants of the “OE-A Competition 2019” show the many possibilities of organic and printed electronics with creative new ideas, prototypes, and fresh designs.
 The competition taking place for the ninth year in a row is organised by OE-A for its members from all sectors of organic and printed electronics.
 Numerous international companies, research institutes and universities participate in this annual competition to present their products, prototypes and concepts.
 Prizes will be awarded for the best submission in each of the four categories – “Products & New Prototypes”, “Freestyle Demonstrator” and “Publicly Funded Project Demonstrator” – at LOPEC 2019 in Munich, Germany.